harrism04/slideofhand/memory-bank/progress.md

     - **Client-Side (`utils/supabase-client.ts`)**: Updated to use `createBrowserClient` from `@supabase/ssr`.
 This was the **key fix** that enabled cookie-based session persistence on the client, allowing sessions to be shared with the server.
     - **Middleware (`middleware.ts`)**: Correctly configured with `createServerClient` to read and refresh session cookies.
     - **API Routes (e.g., `app/api/generate-presentation/route.ts`)**: Correctly configured with `createServerClient` to access user sessions via cookies.
-- **AI Slide Generation (`/api/generate-presentation`)**: Now working correctly with authenticated user sessions, resolving previous RLS violations for the `slides` table.
+- **AI Slide Generation (`/api/generate-presentation`)**: Now working correctly with authenticated user sessions (using OpenAI gpt-4o-mini), resolving previous RLS violations for the `slides` table.
+- **AI Transcription & Analysis**:
+    - GROQ API (groq-whisper-large-v3-turbo) integrated for speech-to-text transcription.
+    - OpenAI API (gpt-4o-mini) integrated for comprehensive analysis of transcriptions and feedback generation.
 - **`createPresentation` Service**: Updated to include `user_id` for authenticated users.
 - **`savePracticeSession` Service**: Updated to include `user_id` (for authenticated users).
 - **Practice Mode (`/practice` page)**:
     - Implemented auto-save for practice sessions.
 Sessions are now saved automatically after recording and analysis.
+    - **Implemented Full-Screen Slide Mode**: Users can now toggle a full-screen view of the current slide within the standard practice page.
+Controls remain accessible.
+- **`components/slide-preview.tsx`**: Updated to support an `isFullscreen` prop, adjusting its layout and font sizes for optimal full-screen display.
 - **Performance Analysis & History (`/history` page)**:
     - Resolved runtime error in `components/performance-chart.tsx` by removing "engagement" score.
     - Corrected TypeScript errors in `components/performance-chart.tsx` by explicitly typing `PracticeSession.analysis` as `AnalysisResult | null` in `services/practice-service.ts`.